Lilly Header logo

 P-tau=phosphorylated tau.

-There are 3 different types of tests that are often used to further evaluate memory and thinking issues:
+There are 3 different types of tests that are often used to evaluate memory and thinking issues and determine the presence of amyloid plaque in the brain

 tube icon

 Biomarkers, or biological markers, are signs about your health that your doctor evaluates in testing.
-Blood biomarker tests that include P‑tau217 can determine the likelihood of the presence of abnormal amyloid plaque buildup in your brain.
+P-tau217 blood tests can detect biomarkers associated with the presence of abnormal amyloid plaque buildup in your brain which is linked to Alzheimer’s disease.
+The results inform your doctor’s diagnosis.

 mri icon

 A PET scan produces an image of the brain and can show if amyloid plaque buildup is present.
-This can help your doctor determine a diagnosis and evaluate your treatment options.
+This can help your doctor determine a diagnosis.

 lab test icon